NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Resources available to you--DOCID37.md

 - All researchers initially (and without application) get a personal project with 2 VCPUs for 3 Months.
-- This means you can run 2 Small or 1 Medium instance for three months.
+- This means you can run 2 Small or 1 Medium virtual machine for three months.
 - Need more time or computing power?
 Submit an allocation request.
-- Multiple users can share an allocation a project.
+- Multiple users can share an allocation for a project.

 ## Instances available by size